 Wellesley College – it’s the alma mater of Hillary Clinton, Diane Sawyer and the second woman to command a space shuttle mission.
 To most seniors applying for college, Wellesley would rank high on their lists, but to salutatorian Pujita Shukla, it was just one of the 12 academic schools she applied to.

 “College has always been a super big thing in my life from a very young age,” Shukla said.
 “I really looked forward to college and I had this perfect idea of it being an amazing opportunity to study and learn in an environment made for education.”

-Although she wasn’t sure what to expect from these highly selective colleges, Shukla did not expect to face rejection letters from each of her top schools.
+Although she wasn’t sure what to expect from these highly selective colleges, Shukla did not expect to face rejection letters from half of her schools.
 Even worse, all of the Ivy League schools released their letters on the same day in late March, on what is called Ivy Day.

-In her freshman year, she sat in Cami Jenschke’s AP Human Geography class when she and others looked up their class ranks for the first time.
-After reading that she was first in her class, Shukla said that she immediately shut her screen in disbelief.
+In her freshman year, Shukla sat in Tami Jenschke’s AP Human Geography class when she and others looked up their class ranks for the first time.
+After reading that she was first in her class, she immediately shut her screen in disbelief.

-Since then, Shukla has dropped to second rank, which she said was partly due to her decision to stay in basketball instead of quitting for the sake of a GPA boost.
+Shukla has since dropped to second rank, which she said was partly due to her decision to stay in basketball instead of quitting for the sake of a GPA boost.
 She often stayed at home after school to catch up on homework when she didn’t have practice.

-“I didn’t really support it until the very end when I had to end up choosing,” Shukla said.
-“After I got rejected and everything was set on the table, I actually looked into it and realized that I really love that school.
-It wasn’t my biggest choice and it didn’t cross my mind until the very end of the admissions process after I had gotten everything.”
+“I didn’t feel the same excitement until I sat down to look at my options and had to choose,” Shukla said.
+“After I got rejected and everything was set on the table, I actually looked into Wellesley and realized that I really love the school.
+Wellesley had been wrongly overshadowed by the Ivy’s and other big-brand schools, and unfortunately, I didn’t love it until late in the process.”

-Going to this Massachusets school became more realistic for her after she visited a few weeks ago, Shukla said.
+After visiting Wellesley, an all womens school in Massachusets, Shukla said that it became clear that it was where she wanted to go.
 During her visit, she was able to stay in a dorm with her future basketball teammates, sit in on classes and get a sense of the school’s culture.
 In addition to being a top-ranked liberal arts college by U.S. News, Shukla said that she loved the atmosphere that Wellesley had, the students’ unique style and its collaborative environment.

 Shukla decided to attend Wellesley to double major in math and Spanish, while also playing for their basketball team.
-At just a half an hour from the Massachusetts Institute of Technology (MIT), she is also going to participate in an exchange program that allows her to take classes at MIT, as she intends to do research there in the future.
+At just half an hour from MIT, she hopes to research there on top of her education at Wellesley.

 She recently bought a few more pairs of jeans and is on the lookout for new coats and boots to prepare for the cold winter weather at her new school.
-As she pushes through her six AP tests, prepares her salutatorian speech for graduation and deals with senioritis, Shukla said that although her college process didn’t go as expected, she is happy with what she accomplished during high school and looks forward to her life at Wellesley.
+As she pushes through her six AP tests, prepares her salutatorian speech and deals with senioritis, Shukla said that she is finally happy with where she’s at.